Charles River Bridge v. Warren Bridge: Deciding the case

 In his opinion, Taney argued that the case was strictly about interpretation of contract, and that the charter contract should be interpreted as narrowly as possible, which meant that the Charles River Bridge did not have exclusive rights.
 He also stated that, in general, public grants should be interpreted closely and if there is ever any uncertainty in a contract, the decision made should be one to better the public.
 He said, "While the rights of private property are sacredly guarded, we must not forget that the community also have rights, and that the happiness and well-being of every citizen depends on their faithful preservation."
 In his remarks, Taney also explored what the negative effects on the country would be if the Court had sided with the Charles River Bridge Company.
 He stated that had that been the decision of the Court, transportation would be affected around the whole country.
 Taney made the point that with the rise of technology, canals and railroads had started to take away business from highways, and if charters granted monopolies to corporations, then these sorts of transportation improvements would not be able to flourish.
 If this were the case then, Taney said, the country would "be thrown back to the improvements of the last century, and obliged to stand still".

+All told, it was one of the longest set of opinions in Supreme Court history up to that point.